oroinc/documentation/backend/api/forms.rst

 Validation
 ----------

 The validation rules are loaded from ``Resources/config/validation.yml`` and annotations as it is commonly done in Symfony applications.
 So, all validation rules defined for an entity are applicable to the API as well.
 By default, API uses two validation groups: **Default** and **api**.
-If you need to add validation constrains that should be applicable in Data API only you should add them in **api** validation group.
+If you need to add validation constrains that should be applicable in API only you should add them in **api** validation group.

 In case a validation rule cannot be implemented as a regular validation constraint due to its complexity you can implement it as a processor for ``post_validate`` event of :ref:`customize_form_data <customize-form-data-action>` action.
 Pay your attention on |FormUtil class|, it contains methods that may be useful in such processor.